-Codrix side effects by duration, gender and age - a phase IV clinical study of FDA data
+Codrix side effects, by duration, gender and age (a phase IV clinical study of FDA data)

 Summary:

 The phase IV clinical study is created by eHealthMe based on 17 reports from the FDA, and is updated regularly.
-You can use the study as a second opinion to make health care decisions.

 17 people who take Codrix and have side effects are studied.